Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Related Work

-\textbf{Deep Learning (DL) Models} Many DL models have been explored as possible surrogates for Physics Based Models (PBM).
-One research work~\citep{pan2011hybrid} applied a combined approach consisting of principal component analysis (PCA) and a feed-forward neural network.
+\textbf{Deep Learning:} DL methods are a popular choice in surrogating hydrodynamic models.
+Pan~\emph{et al.}~\citep{pan2011hybrid} applied a combined approach consisting of principal component analysis (PCA) and a feed-forward neural network.
 Their approach involved inundation prediction at various locations in the next timestep by looking at a fixed window of rainfall history of $N$ different rainfall gauges.
 First, they applied PCA on these various rainfall gauge histories to reduce the dimensionality before using them as input to the feed-forward neural network.
-Since such neural networks are expected to fail where data availability is limited, another work~\citep{xie2021artificial} explored the potential of a hybrid feed-forward neural network-based approach where they used two block-based neural networks along with the traditional point-based neural network and found superiority of the hybrid approach over other in the data-sparse region.
+Since such neural networks are expected to fail where data availability is limited, Xie~\emph{et al.}~\citep{xie2021artificial} explored the potential of a hybrid feed-forward neural network-based approach where they used two block-based neural networks along with the traditional point-based neural network and found superiority of the hybrid approach over other in the data-sparse region.
 Consequently, convolutional neural network (CNN) was explored~\citep{kabir2020deep} as a potential surrogate.
 After their model was trained to predict the output simulated from a 2D hydrology model, they used it to simulate two real-event flood scenarios in a region of UK.
 Since these models are not able to capture long-term temporal dependencies, researchers have recently explored~\citep{roy2023application} seq2seq LSTM model as surrogates to hydrology models.
 Such model was also applied in forecasting for multi-step future horizons.
+Aside from this, regression-based methods~\citep{zahura2022predicting} and hybrid ML-based methods~\citep{zanchetta2022hybrid} have been attempted as possible surrogates.
+However, these models cannot inherently take spatial context into account.
+The DCRNN method proposed by~\citep{li2017diffusion} for traffic forecasting is the state-of-the-art DL method for spatiotemporal point forecasting, where bidirectional random walk is used to capture spatial dependency and Seq2Seq architecture is used to capture temporal dependency.